stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

          Account account = accountResult.getAccount();
     }

-The `AccountResult` will be able to give your app the ability to understand:
+The `AccountResult` will be able to give your application the ability to understand:

 + The `Account` for the successful account result
 + A `boolean` that will return true for a newly created account
 + A `String` of the state that was set when using the `ID Site URL Builder`

-Once the account is retrieved, you can get access to additional account properties that are important to your app, such as `Groups` or `CustomData`
+Once the account is retrieved, you can get access to additional account properties that are important to your application, such as `Groups` or `CustomData`

 <!--
 ## Notes on security
+A major feature of ID Site is security.
+With ID Site:

-Authentication is handled on a Stormpath hosted ID Site to Stormpath directly.
+All user authentication is handled on a Stormpath hosted ID Site to Stormpath directly.
 So they're no additional hops to secure

 Communication between ID site and Stormpath is using one time use tokens.
 So no replay attacks.